dpshkr/mysite/docs/twodmoscap.md

 ## Some Initial Observations

 The semiconducting layer is ultra-thin in nature.
-For analysis using classical electrostatics we will assume the thickness of the semiconductor to be zero.
+For analysis using classical electrostatics, we will assume the thickness of the semiconductor to be zero.
 This assumption is reasonably valid in the monolayer limit but might cease to be valid in a few-layer system.
 The zero thickness of the semiconductor ensures that there is no electrostatic potential variation along its thickness !!
 This contrasts with the regular MOS capacitor, where electrostatic potential can vary along its body,